 “I’ve been on the trail a long time,” says Rose, of her involvement in the union.
 Rose is eligible to retire, but she’s not quite ready yet: “When I retire I wanna know that I have done all that I can do.
 I’ve got a few other contracts and other things I want to [see through].”

 Rose and the others who continue to fight for workers rights are a bright spot in the south, which has traditionally been hostile towards unions.
 Its thanks to workers and organizers like them that the worker movement is spreading–workers in Chatanooga, TN recently came close to organizing with UAW at the VW plant, and Moral Mondays have spread from Raleigh, NC to cities across the country to bring awareness to social justice issues.
 Its proof that when people stand together, change it inevitable.

-One Response to “A Shining Light in the South: UFCW Organizer Rose Turner”
+2 Responses to “A Shining Light in the South: UFCW Organizer Rose Turner”

 Leave a Reply